aasavari-kakne/Style-classification-for-furniture-images-Walmart-labs/README.md

 In main.py on line 74 and 75, specify the path to .pt files containing weights.

 ## Changing size of training and testing data
 In imagenet_dataset.py on line 139, 140 and 141 change parameter "train_split".
-This parameter decides what percentage of the images in a paerticular directory (train, test , validation) will used to create the correspaonding dataset.
+This parameter decides what percentage of the images in a particular directory (train, test , validation) will used to create the correspaonding dataset.

 > Ideally, we should use full training and testing data.
 > We are not using the validation dataset for now.
 In future, we can merge that into training data.